taosdata/TDengine/docs/en/12-taos-sql/14-stream.md

 Session windows, state windows, and sliding windows are supported.
 When you configure a session or state window for a supertable, you must use PARTITION BY TBNAME.

+Subtable Clause defines the naming rules of auto-created subtable, you can see more details in below part: Partitions of Stream.

 ```sql
 window_clause: {
     SESSION(ts_col, tol_val)